-The latest quarterly data on the regulation of Early Childhood Education and Care and Child Care in Tasmania.
+Data on regulatory authority functions, activity and decisions made when regulating Early Childhood Education and Care and Child Care in Tasmania.

 Early Childhood Outcomes and Regulation regulates early childhood education and care (ECEC) and child care in Tasmania under two legislative frameworks.